ljfio/personal-website/content/articles/azure-and-the-php-project.md

 ---
 title: Azure and the PHP Project
-description: Microsoft's cloud is a pain in the...
+description: Using PHP in Microsoft's cloud is a pain in the...
 publishedAt: 2016-12-04 15:51:00
 published: true
 ---